frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 James was going to die a few years later, beheaded at the orders of Herod Agrippa.
 St. John underwent great suffering and persecution for love of His Lord.

-"Our Lord has called us too and asks us, as he asked James and John: 'Are you ready to drink the cup'---that cup which means giving yourself fully to the will of the Father---'the cup which I am going to drink?'"
+"Our Lord has called us too and asks us, as he asked James and John: 'Are you ready to drink the cup'---that cup which means giving yourself fully to the will of the Father---'which I am going to drink?'"
+(Josemaría Escrivá, *Christ Is Passing By,* Point 15).

-The reply of the sons of thunder in Latin is *Possumus!---"*Yes!
+The reply of the sons of thunder in Latin is *Possumus*!: "Yes!
 We are ready!"

-"Are you and I really ready to carry out in everything the will of our Father God?
+"Are you and I really ready to carry out, in everything, the will of our Father God?
 Have we given our Lord our whole heart, or are we attached to ourselves and our interests and comfort and self-love?
 Is there anything in our lives that is out of keeping with our Christianity, something which makes us unwilling to mend our ways?
-Today we\'re given a chance to see things straight" (St. Josemaria, *Christ Is Passing By,* Point 15).
+Today we\'re given a chance to see things straight" (*ibid*.).

 One good thing to try and foster in our life is the spirit of penance in the ordinary things of each day, offering up the little pains and aches.

 When that woman made her motherly request, Jesus asked His disciples, "'Can you drink of the chalice?'
 The Lord knew that they could imitate his Passion, but nonetheless, He asked them, that so that for us too it is made clear that no one can reign with Christ who has not previously imitated his Passion.
-'For highly valued things are not obtained except at a high price" (St. John Chrysostom, *Homilies of St. Matthew,* 35).
+For highly valued things are not obtained except at a high price" (John Chrysostom, *Homilies of St. Matthew*).

 The Christian life cannot exist without sacrifice.
 This is its price.